-36. Are all covered plans subject to the same EPSC factors and weightings?
+37. Are all covered plans subject to the same EPSC factors and weightings?

-No, for meetings as of Feb.
-1, 2016, EPSC factors and weightings are keyed to five models related to company size and status: S&P 500; Russell 3000 index (excluding S&P 500 companies); Non-Russell

-3000; and Special Cases (recent IPOs or bankruptcy emergent companies, or any company that does not disclose at least three years of grant data) for each of two groups: Russell 3000/S&P500 and non-Russell companies.
+No. For meetings as of Feb.
+1, 2016, EPSC factors and weightings are keyed to five models related to company size and status: S&P 500; Russell 3000 index (excluding S&P 500 companies); Non-Russell 3000; and Special Cases (recent IPOs, spinoffs, and bankruptcy emergent companies that do not disclose at least three years of grant data) for each of two groups: Russell 3000 / S&P 500, and non-Russell 3000 companies.
 Each model uses a combination of Plan Cost, Plan Features, and Grant Practices factors that are relevant for the coverage group.

-37. How do the EPSC models differ?
+38. How do the EPSC models differ?